We're Here for You

 COVID-19 Information for Our Patients & Visitors

-We want to assure you that there is a dedicated team of professionals at our hospital who have the passion, expertise, and focus to care for our communities.
-Our goal is to care for the sick, keep our workforce healthy, and prevent the spread of COVID-19 across our hospitals.
+We want to assure you that there is a dedicated team of professionals at your hospital who have the passion, expertise, and focus to care for our communities.
+Our goal is to address your medical needs promptly and effectively while keeping our workforce healthy and prevent the spread of illness and infections through the Hospital.
 We are following the guidance from our local Public Health officials and directives from the Chief Medical Officer of Health for Ontario.
-Thank you for your patience and understanding.

 Coming to Our Hospitals